RFU Championship: What next for English rugby's troubled second tier?

 However, the controversial promotion play-off system remains for the top four at the end of the regular season.

-This campaign looks set to be the last of the current format despite Melville admitting the play-offs have proved the Championship's "most-economically successful games".
+This campaign looks set to be the last of this format despite Melville admitting the play-offs have proved the Championship's "most economically successful games".

 Helping breed international talent